INTERVIEW: Michal Simecka, Progressive Slovakia leader

 Simecka says tax rises are not in the Progressives’ manifesto, though the party’s potential conservative partners suspect that it will come up with them.
 At the same time, populist parties that the Progressives are forced to ally with will fight any cuts that might damage their popularity.

-Once the budget is stabilised, Simecka says Slovakia stuttering economic growth will be revived by helping small and medium-sized companies, reducing bureaucratic hurdles, incentivising investment, and using EU funds properly to assist Slovakia’s transition to a green and digital economy.
+Once the budget is stabilised, Simecka says Slovakia's stuttering economic growth will be revived by helping small and medium-sized companies, reducing bureaucratic hurdles, incentivising investment, and using EU funds properly to assist Slovakia’s transition to a green and digital economy.